October 2017: First meeting of the technical group at the World Health Organization headquarters. Geneva (Switzerland).

-The TG6-IEC is a multidisciplinary group convened to make scientific-technical contributions to the WHO Chagas disease control programme.
-From an interdisciplinary / intersectoral approach to public health, TG6-IEC contributes to the achievement of the objectives of the programme, taking into account the geographical, historical, cultural, political, social and individual particularities of the contexts where the Chagas problem exists.
+TG6-IEC Chagas is a multidisciplinary group charged with making scientific-technical contributions to the Chagas Control Program at the WHO.
+From an interdisciplinary and intersectoral public health perspective, TG6-IEC Chagas contributes to the attainment of the goals of the program, taking into account the geographical, historical, cultural, political, social, and individual features of the contexts where Chagas exists.

-Considering all the social actors involved, through Information, Education and Communication (IEC), TG6-IEC promotes the exercise of health rights, the care of individuals, their families and communities, seeking to eliminate or reduce the social, structural, subjective and objective barriers that impede, hinder or exclude them from the development of a healthy life.
+Considering all of the social collaborators involved in the three IEC areas, TG6-IEC empowers people, families, and communities to exercise their right to health by seeking to reduce or eliminate the social, structural, subjective, and objective barriers that impede or exclude in the development of a healthy life.

-For this reason, the group has been made up of people who share and intertwine their careers and recognised experiences in different fundamental areas in order to carry out the group's actions in a rigorous, committed and creative way at the same time.
-Members of the TG6-IEC are members of associations of people affected by Chagas disease; specialists in education, anthropology and social and community mobilization; specialists in public and community health; and experts in art and health.
+For this reason, the technical group was formed by people who share and intertwine their paths and experiences in different fields, which is essential for them to move forward with their duties in a rigorous, creative, and committed way.
+The members of TG6-IEC Chagas are also: members of associations of people affected by Chagas disease; specialists in education, anthropology, and social and community mobilization; specialists in public and community health; and specialists in art and health.

 HOW CAN I SHARE MY IEC TOOLS